Tip

 IndexError: Path length is out of range.

-Ups, we have reached the maximum level of decomposition for the 'aaaa' path, which btw. was:
+Oops, we have reached the maximum level of decomposition for the 'aaaa' path, which, by the way, was:

 3